The Sermon on the Mount Carl Bloch, 1890

 Carl Bloch’s story is about a young man who decided early in life that he wanted to be an artist.
 His life’s adventures and work helped prepare him for what would become his greatest calling in life – that of expertly and eloquently painting Biblical scenes of the life and teaching of Jesus Christ.

 Carl Bloch was truly one of the great artists of all time.
-When we view Bloch’s life, there is a lesson for us all that there is a purpose in our lives and that what we do and how we do it does matter.
+When we view Bloch’s life, there is a lesson for us all there is a purpose in our lives and that what we do and how we do it does matter.

-During the time of Bloch named Karl Madsen, a Danish art critic, spoke of how Carl Bloch had reached more towards heaven than any other Danish artist up to that period of time.
+During the time of Bloch Karl Madsen, a Danish art critic, spoke of how Carl Bloch had reached more towards heaven than any other Danish artist up to that period of time.
 Karl Madsen said:

 “If there is an Elysium, where the giant, rich, warm and noble artist souls meet, there Carl Bloch will sit among the noblest of them all!”